 11. The Foot Pads That Detox Your Body While You Sleep

-12. This Inexpensive Spy Camera That Records Movement
+12. This Inexpensive Security Camera That Detects Movement

-If you thought installing security cameras would be an expensive undertaking, you have not met the Wyze Cam.
+If you thought installing security cameras would be an expensive undertaking, you have not met the Blink Mini.
 This tiny camera does everything: It streams a live, high-definition image with two-way sound so you can talk to whoever is in your house.
-It also detects motion and records a snippet of the movement to an SD card.
-The device also works with Alexa and Google Home so you can control it with your voice, and it even has a magnetic base so you can stick it to any metal surface.
-One person wrote, "How can you beat a $20 camera that simply exceeds every expectation?"
+It also detects motion and works with Alexa so you can control it with your voice.
+One person described succinctly: “Easy to set up, great value for the price.”

 13. A Rearview Mirror That Doubles As A Dash Cam

-Here's the thing: Rear backup cameras can help improve car safety — but you don't need to upgrade you car to add this feature.
-This $37 backup camera works quite well, and it's easy to install (you don't even need an in-car display).
+Here's the thing: Rear backup cameras can help improve your car-parking game — but you don't need to upgrade you car to add this feature.
+This budget-friendly backup camera works quite well, and it's easy to install (you don't even need an in-car display).
 It shows what's happening behind you on one half of your rearview mirror — which is where you were planning to look anyway — and it's also a dash cam.
-"It’s neat that the mirror fits on top of your factory mirror," wrote one user.
+"The mirror/camera was super easy to attach to the existing rearview mirror," wrote one user.

 14. This Flexible Phone Stand That Sticks To Your Dashboard

-Looking away from the road while driving is dangerous.
+Looking away from the road while driving isn't a great idea.
 Instead, put your phone where you can see the GPS without looking away.
 This little silicone mat dials down the dangers by putting your phone on the dashboard (aka right in your line of sight).
 It has five sticky points, so it stays put.
-It's also flexible, so it can even stick to a curved dash.
-This $13 gadget "turned my 2006 truck into a 2018 piece of technology," wrote one purchaser.
-"I now have satellite radio, hands free phone, navigation, and google voice commands."
+It's also flexible, so it can even stay put on a curved dash.
+One reviewer described it as “perfect for someone who can’t use their car vents to mount a phone and doesn’t want to sick something to their windshield,” adding that it’s “very easy to install and holds the phone well.”

 15. The Sturdy Mug That Won't Tip Over And Spill